NExTplusplus/TAT-HQA/README.md

 Learning to Imagine: Integrating Counterfactual Thinking in Neural Discrete Reasoning
 ====================
+**2022-12-13 Update:** This repo is currently under construction and will be ready soon.

 This repositary contains the **TAT-HQA** dataset and the code for ACL 2022 paper, view [PDF](https://aclanthology.org/2022.acl-long.5.pdf).